Products of varieties with many integral points: Vertically ramified covers

 \section{Vertically ramified covers}

 In \cite[Lemma~2.17]{CDJLZ} it is proved that, for smooth proper varieties $X, Y$, a cover $Z \to X\times Y$ ``vertically ramified'' over $X$ (that is, $Z \to X \times Y$ is unramified over $U\times Y$ for some dense open $U \subseteq X$) splits as a product of a ramified cover of $X$ and an unramified cover of $Y$, up to a finite étale cover.
 We provide a generalization that eliminates the properness assumptions.
-The compactification steps needed to apply Stein factorization require us to be able to change the base point during the construction steps, which makes it necessary to require $X(k)$ to be dense (instead of $U(k)\neq \emptyset$).
-We start with some short observations concerning density conditions on open subschemes.
+For the following proof to work without assuming properness, we require $X(k)$ to be dense (instead of $U(k)\neq \emptyset$, as in \cite{CDJLZ}).